-‘Death Metal Panda’: The best weird shows on Netflix
+‘Death Metal Panda’: The best weird series on Netflix from 2019

 In the ever-widening abyss of Netflix content menus, it can be easy to find yourself lost in an eternal scroll through shows you’ve seen, shows you don’t want to see, and shows you’ve already given a hard thumbs-down to based on the opening first two minutes (we’ve all been there).
 Based on their algorithms of your tastes, it also means you can get stuck in a samey repetitive cycle of watching similar stories time and again.